QuentinRa/blog.quentinra.dev/ensiie/igl/td9/setup.md

 * General > Existing Projects Into Workspace
 * Browse
 * Go find "Model_Transformation_Tutorial_Student".
 You should have 9 projects listed once you open "Model_Transformation_Tutorial_Student".
 * Wait a bit, some cross/errors will appear.
-You can ignore them, aside from
+You can ignore them (such as javaLangCodeGen.java), aside from
   * package xxx.codegen.sm => replace java version in plugin.xml with 1.8
   * package xxx.ui.sm => replace java version in plugin.xml with 1.8